 Guido Frenzel was born and raised in Munich, Germany.
 He received a scholarship to attend the AFI Cinematography program in Los Angeles where he has been active in features, commercials, and music videos as well as award-winning shorts and director of photography on numerous successful unscripted reality and scripted shows.
 He co-produced Life Inside Out, an independent feature film winning five film festival awards (2013-2014).
 He has won and been nominated for his cinematographer work on The Voice (2013, 2014, 2015, 2016).
-He was cinematographer on TV’s Mariah’s World.
-He is director of photography on With One Tied Hand and Black Jack for PFF.
+He was the cinematographer on TV’s Mariah’s World.
+He is director of photography on With One Tied Hand and Pershing’s Paths Of Glory for PFF.
 He is Director of Photography on NBC’s America’s Got Talent and concurrently works on NBC’s hit, The Voice.

 David Poe served in the US Army as an Operations Officer and Company Commander in Afghanistan and was a Doctrine Developer at Fort Lee.
 David has developed operational publications, learning materials, and trans-media for training military personnel.
 He is a producer on the documentary Pershing’s Paths Of Glory.
 His Master’s Degree in history from Norwich University and membership in The Pershing Rifles national organization has informed his on-camera explanations and insight into General John J. Pershing and World War I.